HomeGlossary › Ashoka Flower

 In Perfumery

 In perfumery, the Ashok a Flower is a heart note, giving rich floral character to compositions.
-It can complement woody and green notes, creating a balanced balance that strengthens the overall fragrance.
+It can complement woody and green notes, creating a balance that strengthens the overall fragrance.
 Its ability to carries feelings of joy and tranquility makes it a valuable ingredient in both personal and home fragrances.

 From the raw to the worn